pearkes/gethub/README.md

 Please see the [issue](https://github.com/pearkes/get/issues/2).

-*This is temporary until binaries are properly compiled.*
+*This is temporary until binaries are properly compiled for common platforms.*

 ## Getting Started